Traveling waves for nonlinear Schr\"odinger equations with nonzero conditions at infinity: The case

 \section{The case $N \geq 4$}

-Throughout this section we assume that $ N \geq 4$, $ 0 < c < v_s$ and the assumptions (A1) and (A2) are satisfied.
+Throughout this section we assume that $ N \geq 4$, $ 0 < c < v_s$ and the assumptions (A1) and (A2) in the introduction are satisfied.
 Most of the results below do {\it not} hold for $ c > v_s$.
 Some of them may not hold for $ c =0$ and some particular nonlinearities $F$.

 \begin{Lemma} Let $ (u_n)_{n \geq 1} \subset \Xo $ be a sequence such that $(E_c(u_n) )_{n \geq 1}$ is bounded and $P_c (u_n) \lra 0 $ as $ n \lra \infty $.

 Then $(E_{GL}(u_n))_{n \geq 1} $ is bounded. \end{Lemma}